Finding the Right Memory Care Community - Parc Provence Memory Care

 • What is the staff-to-resident ratio?

-• Are background checks completed for all staff?
+• Are background checks completed for all staffing and health care providers?

 • Do caregivers interact with residents in positive, respectful ways?

-• How do team members communicate with family and other visitors?
+• How do team members communicate with family members and other visitors?

 Dining services